John Serry Sr.: The 1960s: Liturgical organ music

-Performance style
+Reviews

 Several of John Serry's early live performances and recordings were reviewed by critics in such noted magazines as The Billboard, Cash Box and The Players Magazine – National Journal of Educational Dramatics.
 His recording with the Biviano Accordion and Rhythm Sextette for Sonora Records in 1945 (Accordion Capers) was reviewed by Billboard magazine, which noted that the music on the album was strictly for listening as opposed to dancing.
 While accompanying a dramatic vocalist he was cited for contributing to an intriguing and nuanced performance.
 His recording of Latin American music with the Alfredo Antonini Viva America Orchestra was described as "amongst the most attractive" by critics at The New Records in 1946.

-In addition, his recording of classical compositions by Rimsky-Korsakov, Nicolo Paganini.
-Carl Maria von Weber and Pyotr Ilyich Tchaikovsky as a member of Pietro Deiro's Accordion Orchestra was cited by critics in The Billboard for its high level musicality.
-His musical arrangements were also cited for using the accordion to convey a variety of musical moods with easy-going grace intended for low-pressure listening.
+In later years, Serry's recording of classical compositions by Nikolai Rimsky-Korsakov, Nicolo Paganini.
+Carl Maria von Weber and Pyotr Ilyich Tchaikovsky as a member of Pietro Deiro's Accordion Symphony Orchestra on the album Pietro Deiro Presents the Accordion Orchestra (Coral, CRL-57323 in 1960 was cited by critics in The Billboard for its" high musicality".
+A critic at High Fidelity observed that, "admirers of the accordion... should be enchanted by this near tour de force."

+A reviewer in the Catholic Digest also noted that his participation as an orchestral accordionist helped to create, "an entirely different sound...to simulate the various tonal ranges and colors found in a conventional orchestra."
+In 1956, his musical arrangements were also cited for using the accordion to, "convey a variety of musical moods with an easy-going grace... arranged for low-pressure listening."
 Above all else, he was applauded on his album Squeeze Play for utilizing the accordion to establish a beautiful, relaxed and soothing mood while avoiding a more common type of "show-off" performance.